 Phase 3: Refinement

-Each concept was finalized using clear selection criteria, including target user demographics, supporting trends and technologies, strategic alignment with airline and manufacturer priorities, and potential pathways for revenue generation.
+•Finalized concepts using defined selection criteria, including target user segments, enabling technologies, strategic alignment with airline and manufacturer priorities, and revenue potential.

-Final concepts were presented at Boeing headquarters in Everett, Washington, following each sponsored project, supported by internal workshops and co-design sessions with Boeing experts across engineering, user experience, strategy, and marketing.
+•Presented final concepts at Boeing headquarters in Everett, WA, supported by 3 internal workshops with engineering, UX, strategy, and marketing teams.

 Interested in more information?